,

 Gareth Hughes

-Co-opted Governor & Vice Chair of Governors
+Local Authority Governor & Co Vice Chair of Governors

 Committees and Working Groups: Curriculum , Data & Teaching